tiborsimon/tiborsimon.github.io/_posts/2015-06-02-matlab-library-system.md

 # Changing the library's name and version

-If you want to modify your library's name and version, you can edit the `mylib/.core_system/librarydata` file according to your needs.
+If you want to modify your library's name and version, you can edit the `my_library/librarydata.txt` file according to your needs.
 The first row contains the library name and the second row contains the library version.

-The default `librarydata` file looks like this:
+The default `librarydata.txt` file looks like this:

 {% gist tiborsimon/9a3c197ad4ade3347afa %}